 Treating Venous Leg Ulcers

-One of the first treatments for these kinds of ulcers is compression therapy.
+Compression therapy is a great first treatment for leg ulcers.
 The pressure placed on the veins in your lower legs can help get pooling blood out of the area, taking the pressure off your bulging veins and making the excess fluid less likely to contribute to existing ulcers, or to allow new ones to develop.

 The Tight Alright device is intended to work in conjunction with compression therapy.
 Using wireless technology, the device measures and monitors the amount of pressure being delivered to your leg beneath the compression bandages.